Stephen Hawking: 2000–2018

 As part of another longstanding scientific dispute, Hawking had emphatically argued, and bet, that the Higgs boson would never be found.
 The particle was proposed to exist as part of the Higgs field theory by Peter Higgs in 1964.
 Hawking and Higgs engaged in a heated and public debate over the matter in 2002 and again in 2008, with Higgs criticising Hawking's work and complaining that Hawking's "celebrity status gives him instant credibility that others do not have".
 The particle was discovered in July 2012 at CERN following construction of the Large Hadron Collider.
 Hawking quickly conceded that he had lost his bet and said that Higgs should win the Nobel Prize for Physics, which he did in 2013.

 In 2007, Hawking and his daughter Lucy published George's Secret Key to the Universe, a children's book designed to explain theoretical physics in an accessible fashion and featuring characters similar to those in the Hawking family.
 The book was followed by sequels in 2009, 2011, 2014 and 2016.

-In 2002, following a UK-wide vote, the BBC included Hawking in their list of the 100 Greatest Britons.
-He was awarded the Copley Medal from the Royal Society (2006), the Presidential Medal of Freedom, which is America's highest civilian honour (2009), and the Russian Special Fundamental Physics Prize (2013).
+Hawking created Stephen Hawking: Expedition New Earth, a 2017 documentary on space colonisation, as an episode of Tomorrow's World.